BahramJannesar/ClassificationLecture/README.md

 The most widely used learning algorithms are:

-* Support Vector Machines
+* Support Vector Machines ( Classification )
-* linear regression
+* linear regression ( Regression )
-* logistic regression
+* logistic regression ( Classification )
-* naive Bayes
+* naive Bayes ( Classification )
 * linear discriminant analysis
-* decision trees
+* decision trees ( Classification , Regression )
-* k-nearest neighbor algorithm
+* k-nearest neighbor algorithm ( Classification )
-* Neural Networks (Multilayer perceptron)
-* Similarity learning

 #### Alogrithms are sprated to two brances

 * **Classification :** On the other hand, classification algorithms attempt to estimate the mapping function (f) from the input variables (x) to discrete or categorical output variables (y).

 * **Regression :** In machine learning, regression algorithms attempt to estimate the mapping function (f) from the input variables (x) to numerical or continuous output variables (y).

+The main difference between them is that the output variable in regression is numerical (or continuous) while that for classification is categorical (or discrete).

+#### Today Algorithm is Logistic Regression

+In statistics, the logistic model (or logit model) is used to model the probability of a certain class or event existing such as pass/fail, win/lose, alive/dead or healthy/sick.
+This can be extended to model several classes of events such as determining whether an image contains a cat, dog, lion, etc. Each object being detected in the image would be assigned a probability between 0 and 1, with a sum of one.